oliyh/cljs-webapp-from-scratch/README.md

 Restart the shadow-cljs server you started with `npx shadow-cljs server` and the shadow-cljs compiler with ``

 We can now write a reagent component:

-// todo talk about hiccup syntax
+> talk about hiccup syntax

 ```
 (defn- hello-world []